avaniklsjoshi/mama-repo/apps/frontend-joshi/README.md

 ### About this App

-- :zap: This App will have my Portfolio and some cool stuff.
+<h2>:zap: This App will have my Portfolio and some cool stuff.</h2>

-## Status: 🌶️ In Progress
+Status: 🌶️ In Progress

 ---